[icon]

 PyEdit Help

-Last but not least, the Help menu—a full menu on Mac and Linux, and a simple button on Windows—opens PyEdit's help dialog.
+Last but not least, the Help menu—a full menu on macOS and Linux, and a simple button on Windows—opens PyEdit's help dialog.
 From this dialog, you can view About—a brief overview, and Versions—short version histories, both opened as popups in the GUI itself; Readme—a text-file opened in a new PyEdit window that gives package-usage details; as well as the full User Guide—an HTML help document (this file) opened in an automatically started web browser.
 Help is a non-modal (stay-up) dialog; click its Close button when you're finished browsing the documentation.

 Besides these, you'll also find in-program documentation for all of PyEdit's custom dialogs, in the form of a scrollable text display opened (and closed) by pressing the dialogs' Help buttons.
 This works for Pick Font, Change, Grep, and Run Code, and provides additional usage details we've skipped here for space.
 The Run Code screenshot at the Tools menu's section captures dialog help in action.

-Note to Mac users:
+Note to macOS users

 You can reach the same help dialog from the About entry in your standard application (leftmost) menu introduced earlier.
 You also have a standard Window menu which is similarly unique to your platform; entries in Window, the application menu, and your bottom-of-screen Dock allow you to control PyEdit windows as usual for your platform, and quit the entire application immediately.
 As noted earlier, a Dock single click also opens a new popup edit window ready for your ideas.